caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 ## Expanded Memory
 ```
 For memory addresses beyond the onboard 512KB, one or more bits
-E19...E21 must be set in the bank register.
+E19...E21 will be set in the bank register.
 The address decoder
 in the PAL will not select the onboard RAM in this case, and instead
 it will set bus signal XMEM to high.
 This signal can be used to
-implement memory expansion up to 4 MB total.
+implement memory expansions.
 ```
 ## Real-Time Interrupt
 ```
 The real-time interupt causes an /IRQ to happen at a rate of 16 Hz.

-This IRQ is shared with the UART, so the UART interrupt will happen
+This IRQ is shared with the UART, so the UART ISR will be called
-first and see that nothing serial happened to cause the interrupt,
+first, see that nothing serial happened to cause the interrupt,
-so the the ISR will fall-through to a timer ISR which simply counts
+and fall-through to a timer ISR which simply counts ticks.
+This
-ticks.
-This enables date and time to be tracked.
-There's no battery
+enables date and time to be tracked.
+There's no battery backup,
-backup, so current date and time must be provided on each powerup,
+so current date and time must be provided on each powerup, either
-either manually or via the network.
+manually or via network.

 Date and time aren't the main reason the timer was added, though.